CSD Faculty and Staff

 - SLP 503 - Diagnostic Procedures in Speech Pathology

-- CD 506 - Dysfluency
+- SLP 506 - Fluency

-- CD 589 - Special Topics
+- SLP 589 - Special Topics

 Students learn best in environments that are challenging, stimulating, interactive and encouraging.
 To develop such an environment that is valuable to students, my teaching needs to reflect those things that I value.
 Those things that taken together can represent my teaching philosophy:

-Interaction - A student learns best when he or she is actively engaged in the classroom activities.
-I feel that the learning experience is more effective if there active dialog between the speaker and the listener.
+- Interaction - A student learns best when he or she is actively engaged in the classroom activities.
+I feel that the learning experience is more effective if there is active dialog between the speaker and the listener.

-Critical thinking - In a clinical profession like speech-language pathology, it is impossible to teach every student about every clinical situation he or she might face.
-Consequently my job is to teach the student how to think about a variety of situations, not necessarily how to respond to a particular situation.
+- Critical thinking - In a clinical profession like speech-language pathology, it is impossible to teach every student about every clinical situation he or she might face.
+Consequently, my job is to teach the student how to think about a variety of situations, not necessarily how to respond to a particular situation.
 In class, students will frequently be asked to develop solutions, lists or ideas.